 The proposed works do not involve excavation below the natural ground surface in the area where ASS Class 2 has been identified.
 Furthermore, no works that involve excavation that is below 5m AHD form part of the proposal.
-However, as per the recommendation of Council's Environmental Health Officer, a condition of consent is imposed to ensure that the proposed development would be suitable for the site, in relation with the Acid Sulfate Soils.
+As such, the proposal is supportable and a consent under this provision is not necessary.